erwanlemerrer/awesome-audit-algorithms/README.md

 - [Papers](#papers)

 ## Papers
+### 2022
+- [Your Echos are Heard: Tracking, Profiling, and Ad Targeting in the Amazon Smart Speaker Ecosystem](https://arxiv.org/pdf/2204.10920.pdf) - (arxiv) *Infers a link between the Amazon Echo system and the ad targeting algorithm.*
 ### 2021
 - [Auditing Black-Box Prediction Models for Data Minimization Compliance](https://www.cs.bu.edu/faculty/crovella/paper-archive/minimization-audit-Neurips21.pdf) - (NeurIPS) *Measures the level of data minimization satisfied by the prediction model using a limited number of queries.*
 - [Setting the Record Straighter on Shadow Banning](https://arxiv.org/abs/2012.05101) - (INFOCOM)  [(Code)](https://gitlab.enseeiht.fr/bmorgan/infocom-2021) *Considers the possibility of shadow banning in Twitter (ie, the moderation black-box algorithm), and measures the probability of several hypothesis.*